TartanLlama/tartanllama.github.io/_drafts/toxicity-in-tech.md

 ---
 layout:     post
-title:      "Toxicity in tech -- my personal journey"
+title:      "Toxicity in tech -- a short personal journey"
 category:   social-tech
 tags:
  - social-tech
 ---

+The longer I've been working in the tech industry, the more I'm interested in the sociological issues as well as the technological.
+As such, I'm going to start writing a few posts on community, applying for jobs and such.
+Hopefully some of you will find them interesting, but if not, I'm happy to shout into a vacuum for your entertainment.

+For my first post, I'd like to

-The easiest thing would have been for me to go and take some of the myriad sarcastic comments from a beginner-level Stack Overflow question, but I've chosen the hard path: I went through some of my old Stack Overflow, Reddit and Hipchat comments and picked out real-life examples of times in the past when I've been a dick on the internet.
+The easiest thing would have been for me to go and take some of the myriad sarcastic comments from a beginner-level Stack Overflow question.
+Instead, I went through some of my old Stack Overflow, Reddit and Hipchat comments and picked out real-life examples of times in the past when I've been a dick on the internet.

 > *Beginner posts basic Stack Overflow question*
 >